-Unfortunately, there is no magic ball that will tell you that you will make money investing in Hochatown or which direction occupancy and daily rates will go in the future years, as we get back to normal.
+Unfortunately, there is no magic ball that will tell you that you will make money investing in Broken Bow or Hochatown or which direction occupancy and daily rates will go in the future years, as we get back to normal.
 The best you can do is do a lot of research, run different scenarios, and add a little prayer that demand stays higher than supply.

 Vacation rental ROI is based on several factors, the most important being OCCUPANCY RATE and NIGHTLY RATE, EXPENSES, and COST of YOUR CABIN.